ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

-Java _virtual threads_ are lightweight threads designed to develop _high-throughput_ concurrent applications.
+Java _virtual threads_ (previously known as _fibers_) are lightweight threads designed to develop _high-throughput_ concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.
+Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the OS and thresore the JVM cannot efficiently handle more than a few thousand threads.

-If programmers continue to use threads as the concurrent model, they will severely limit the scalability of their applications.
-Alternatively, they can switch to other concurrent models (for example, callbacks, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md), or reactive streams) that reuse threads between tasks without blocking them.
+Nowadays programmers have either the option to use threads as the units of concurrency and write synchronous blocking code.
+These applications would be easy to develop, but they will not be scalable, because they are limited by the capabilities of the OS.
+Or, they can use other concurrent models (futures, coroutines, actors, etc.) that reuse threads without blocking them.
 Such solutions, while showing much better scalability, are much more difficult to write, debug, and understand.

 The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM to be used alongside the existing heavyweight, kernel-space threads managed by the OS.
-Programmers can create millions of virtual threads and get much better throughput using much simpler synchronous blocking code.
+Programmers can create millions of virtual threads and get much better scalability using much simpler synchronous blocking code.

 <sub>Virtual threads were added in Java 19 as a preview feature and released in Java 21.</sub>